Equine Veterinary Services

 Pathology samples will be taken either at the initial consultation, or if sedation is required at a later date.

-We provide services in internal medicine and intensive care for neonatal foals and adult horses.
-We consult in neurology and infectious disease investigation.
+We provide services in internal medicine including neurology and infectious disease investigation.

 We accept internal medicine referrals and require clinical notes, pathology results and imaging from previous veterinary consultations.

 Internal medicine can often involve several tests and advanced services such as imaging or pathology.
 In most cases you will need to transport the horse to us for assessment and or treatment by a specialist as equipment and extra staff may be required.

 Patients may also require hospitalisation for further procedures, monitoring or fluid administration.
 We will provide you with daily progress reports and clinical plans if your horse requires a hospital stay.